 Within the Kien Giang Biosphere Reserve, you’ll find a national park.
 It conserves tropical rain forests and has coral reefs, waterfalls, wetlands, and other features of the natural landscape.

-These features go to make UNESCO’s Man and the Biosphere program.
+These features are why it is on the UNESCO’s Man and the Biosphere program.
 It also has 99 mountain peaks that are sprawled across 48 km, of which the Chua Mountain stands tallest at 603 meters.

 Visit The Uninhabited Islands

+They are 28 islands here with most of them are uninhabited, and others are private resorts.
 Among the things to do in Phu Quoc Vietnam is a visit to the beautiful but uninhabited island of Hon Xuong.
-It is accessible by boat and is a good day trip location.
-It is beautiful and you can camp here at night.
+It is accessible by boat and is a good day trip.
+It is a beautiful island and you can even camp here at night.

-At Hon Thom, the second largest island here, you can experience a ride in the longest oversea cable car in the world.
-Travel eight km in it in barely 8.5 seconds.
+At Hon Thom, the second largest island here, you can experience a ride in the longest overseas cable car in the world.
+It is around 8 km long and the travel time is around 8.5 seconds.

 It can carry a maximum of 3,500 passengers per hour in its 70 cabins.
-There are several water sports you can enjoy here, such as diving, yachting, snorkeling, etc.
+There are several water sports you can enjoy on this island, such as diving, yachting, snorkeling, etc.

 Explore Dinh Cau Night Market